kohirens/docker-alpine-glibc/README.md

 ## About GlibC Files

-The GlibC package will instal files in `/usr/glibc-compat`, such as:
+The GlibC package will install files in `/usr/glibc-compat`, such as:

 ```text
 bin